Monday, April 28, 2008

 Above stamp were amongst the 5c on 6c overprinted with Japanese characters and K.P. there was found an error in that sheet or two of the Large Type Commonwealth stamps.
 To eliminate speculation and the attendant high value already obtaining for this error, the Ministry of Communications had 20,000 Large Type Commonwaelth stamps overprinted, thus duplicating the error, and sold to the public.

-One of the most desible stamps of the Jap Occs era after the 1-on-4p Montalban Gorge.
+One of the most desirable stamps of the Japanese Occupations era after the 1-on-4p Montalban Gorge.

 1903 Philippines RPPC to Paris, France